Doniyor6444/Doniyor6444/README.md

 ---

 ### 🧠 About Me
-I’m a passionate full-stack developer specializing in backend development using **Node.js** and **Express.js**.
-I love writing scalable APIs, optimizing database performance, and digging into **system-level programming with C++**.

-My long-term goal is to become a **cybersecurity engineer** who deeply understands how systems are built — and how to protect them.
-I believe true security starts from knowing how things work under the hood: code, networks, and infrastructure.
+I’m a software engineer driven by curiosity for how systems truly work.
+My focus lies in building reliable, efficient backend architectures and understanding every layer of the stack — from logic to infrastructure.

+My long-term mission is to stand at the intersection of software engineering and cybersecurity.
+I believe that real security begins with understanding creation: how software is built, how data moves, and how vulnerabilities emerge.

+Technology is just a tool — critical thinking is the real weapon.
+That’s why I keep learning, analyzing, and defending — not just as a profession, but as a mindset.
 ---

 ### ⚙️ Tech Stack